Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and

 \subsubsection{Protection Against Relay Attacks}

-While $\borg$ enables $\ue$s to authenticate $SIB$s and detect fake $\bs$s, it does not prevent relay attacks, where an adversary rebroadcasts valid $SIB$s from a legitimate $\bs$ at higher signal strength to mislead $\ue$s.
+While $\borg$ enables UEs to authenticate $SIB$s and detect fake BSs, it does not prevent relay attacks, where an adversary rebroadcasts valid $SIB$s from a legitimate BS at higher signal strength to mislead UEs.
 Since relayed messages remain valid, verification alone is insufficient.
 Mitigating such attacks would require distance-bounding protocols, which demand substantial changes to cellular standards and hardware.
 To mitigate relay attacks without overhauling existing protocols, we extend $\borg$ with a time-bounded authentication mechanism.
-Each $\bs$ signs $SIB$s with a timestamp and short validity period, determined using transmission delay (reflecting propagation and processing time) and cryptographic delays (reflecting signing time) stored in a secure lookup table.
-The $\ue$ verifies message freshness by checking the timestamp against the current time, discarding any expired messages. $\borg$’s threshold design strengthens this defense by requiring timely inputs from multiple $\bs$s, making it difficult for an attacker to relay a complete, valid message within the allowed window.
+Each BS signs $SIB$s with a timestamp and short validity period, determined using transmission delay (reflecting propagation and processing time) and cryptographic delays (reflecting signing time) stored in a secure lookup table.
+The UE verifies message freshness by checking the timestamp against the current time, discarding any expired messages. $\borg$’s threshold design strengthens this defense by requiring timely inputs from multiple BSs, making it difficult for an attacker to relay a complete, valid message within the allowed window.